 Pulling the knees to the chest on a fitball is not the most common exercise for the press in the gym among fitness club visitors, but it is damn effective for the lower abdominal muscles.
 In terms of biomechanics, it resembles running in a lying position, but due to the fact that we need to constantly fix the fitball with our feet, the lower part of the press works much more.
 You can also do this exercise in TRX-loops, where the load on the stabilizing muscles will be even stronger and you will have to spend more energy on maintaining balance.
 If your gym does not have either one or the other, replace this exercise with jumping back and forth or running in a lying position.

 A set of exercises for girls

 For most girls, a flat stomach and embossed cubes on it are almost the ultimate dream.
 In their attempts to achieve their goal, they literally start to go crazy, training the press every day (sometimes several times), performing a huge number of exercises.
-There is no need to do this; there should be rationality in everything.
+There is no need to do this, as there should be rationality in everything.
 The press is the same muscle group as any other in our body.
-The principle “the more often the better” is not applicable to it, it will not lead to progress.
-After a load, she needs time to recover.
-If you give a load every day, there can be no talk of any recovery.
-Overtraining will come, and you can forget about further progress.
+The principle “the more often the better” is not applicable to this, it will not lead to progress.
+After a load, the muscle needs time to recover.
+If you give a load every day, there can be no time for any recovery.
+Overtraining will occur and you can forget about further progress.

-The optimal frequency of abs workouts for girls is no more than twice a week.
-In most cases, one is enough.
+The optimal frequency of abdominal workouts for girls is no more than twice a week.
+In most cases, once is enough.

-Workout should be intense enough.
-Remember that you need a low percentage of subcutaneous fat for your sculpted abs.
+Workouts should be intense enough.
+Remember that you need a low percentage of subcutaneous fat for your sculpted abs to become visible.
 During a press workout, a fairly high calorie consumption occurs, comparable to medium-intensity cardio load.
 The logical chain is simple: